alekras/ex.rsrc_pool/README_1.md

 ### invalidate
-If resource failed then a process has to let know about it to the pool. `invalidate` function marks failed resource as unusable and pool will be destroy it shortly.
+If resource failed then a process has to let know about it to the pool. `invalidate` function marks failed resource as unusable and pool will destroy it shortly.

 ```elixir
   ResourcePool.invalidate(:test_pool, resource)